 Your inaugural event doesn’t need to be a huge blowout; ease into a user conference by hosting a small community building event for your top customers where they can learn from each other, brainstorm ideas for your products, and hear about your product roadmap.
 A customer advisory board, or CAB, can also provide you with feedback similar to what a user conference would provide, and can serve as the first step towards gathering your customers at a user conference.

+What are you waiting for?
 Download our Guide to User Conferences via the blue button!